Combining Experimental and Cosmological Constraints on Heavy Neutrinos

 Only five of the $7n-3$ parameters contained in (\ref{L}) in addition to the SM have been determined experimentally (two mass differences $|m_i^2-m_j^2|$ and three mixing angles $\uptheta_{ij}$), see \cite{Gonzalez-Garcia:2014bfa} for the recent values used in our analysis.
-With the CP-violating phases, three more can at least in principle be determined in low energy experiments involving the $\upnu_i$ only (though this is very challenging for the Majorana phases $\alpha_1$ and $\alpha_2$).
-This leaves us with a large number of free parameters in the sterile sector, making it very difficult to understand the parameter space analytically.
+In the near future, the CP-violating Dirac phase $\delta$ is expected to be measured in neutrino oscillation experiments, and the absolute neutrino mass scale may be determined from cosmology.
+This leaves us with a large number of free parameters, making it very difficult to understand the parameter space analytically.
 This is in contrast to the case $n=2$, in which there are only four parameters in the sterile sector, and further simplifications arise if one assumes the mass degeneracy required for leptogenesis.
 Therefore most of our following analysis is numerical, and we define a number of representative benchmark scenarios.